Maple Dijon Grilled Carrots

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Grilled Maple Dijon Carrots are THE BEST ever.
+These Maple Dijon Grilled Carrots are THE BEST ever.
 No lie.
-They're grilled on the BBQ then covered in an easy to make and super delicious maple dijon sauce.
-They're a naturally vegan + gluten-free + paleo side dish recipe that everyone will fall in love with.
+They’re grilled on the BBQ, then covered in an easy-to-make, super-delicious maple Dijon sauce.

 Ingredients